-In order for a radio-controlled vehicle to function properly, it needs to have four primary parts: a transmitter, a receiver, a motor and a power source.
-Let s examine each of these individually.
+In order for a radio-controlled vehicle to function properly, it needs to have four primary parts: a transmitter, a receiver, a motor, and a power source.

 The transmitter is just another way of saying controller.
 It normally uses a 9-volt battery to send radio wave signals to the vehicle, telling it what to do.
 Most transmitters are small enough to fit in your hand.

 A common feature of RC transmitters is that they use only two frequency ranges (27 MHz and 49 MHz) to send signals.
 Some manufactures make controllers capable of using both frequencies so that two vehicles of the same model can be operated at the same time.